Nakilon/dhash-vips/README.md

     $ ruby test.rb

+* You might need to prepend `bundle exec` to all the `rake` commands.

+* You get this:

+        Can't install RMagick 2.16.0.
+Can't find MagickWand.h.

+    because Imagemagick sucks but we need it to benchmark alternative gems, so:

+        $ brew install imagemagick@6
+        $ brew unlink imagemagick@7
+        $ brew link imagemagick@6 --force

 * OS X El Captain and rbenv may cause environment issues that would make you do things like:

         $ ./ruby `rbenv which rake` compare_matrixes